BigSoftVideo/DOTEbase/install.md

 To update _DOTEbase_ on both operating systems, just close _DOTEbase_, download the update and follow the same procedure above.
 _DOTEbase_ will be updated and restart automatically.

+NOTE: It is best to close _DOTEbase_ and _DOTE_ prior to updating either software.
 _